Resonance001/sicilian_chess_recognition/README.md

  # ♟️ SICILIAN: <br> Smart Integrated Chess Information Logging in Algebraic Notation

 SICILIAN is a mobile application that automatically records a chess game in algebraic notation.
 It also includes a built-in chess clock and provides a display of the moves being played.The application also has an option to save the chess moves in your device.
-The setup requires two mobile devices, where one acts as the camera while the other acts as the chess clock.
+The setup requires two mobile devices connected through Bluetooth, where one acts as the camera while the other acts as the chess clock.

-The application is written is Java and powered by OpenCV
+The application is written is Java and uses OpenCV.

 # System Architecture

 ![SICILIAN - Poster](https://github.com/Resonance001/sicilian_chess_recognition/assets/60764656/3052afd5-e3ed-4543-b131-4c030e3f3e8e)

 # Images